Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 CONTROL: red_button = BLOCKED (MTTR=4:50, silent_p0=18%, manual_review_rate=12%)

-Second example — erroneous auto-closure of 40 P0 as "false positives."
-Before post-mortem the metric looks clean: incidents closed quickly, fewer escalations, queue not growing.
+The second example is erroneous auto-closing of 40 P0s as "false positives."
+Before the post-mortem, the metric looks clean: incidents are closed quickly, escalations are fewer, the queue is not growing.

-After label reconciliation something else emerges.
+After checking against labels, it turns out differently.
 Five events were real critical failures.
-They must increase silent_p0, escalation_regret, and postmortem_regression.
+They are exactly what should increase silent_p0, escalation_regret, and postmortem_regression.

 In validation.md, record such a case as a predictive triage failure.
-Do not wait for user damage in production.
-Use replay and post-mortem ground truth as an early blocking signal.
+Don't wait for user damage in production.
+Use replay and post-mortem truth as an early blocking signal.

-In practice, store validation.md next to the specification and update it only through the same review process as triage rules.
-CI on every change rebuilds the metric network, runs replay, checks trace completeness, and compares behavior to baseline.
-Changing a threshold — e.g., raising allowable silent_p0 from 5% to 7% — conduct as a risk contract change through the mutable rule from Part 3, not as a technical YAML edit.
-This barrier protects the system from gradual erosion of invariants under pressure from convenient reports.
+In practice, keep validation.md next to the specification and update it only through the same review process as triage rules.
+CI on every change rebuilds the metric network, runs the replay, checks trace completeness, and compares behavior to the baseline.
+A threshold change — for example, raising the allowable silent_p0 from 5% to 7% — should be carried out as a risk contract change through a mutable rule from part 3, not as a technical YAML edit.
+This barrier protects the system from the gradual erosion of invariants under the pressure of convenient reports.

 Summary

-Trap metrics are dangerous not because they are false.
-They are useful until the moment they become the sole optimization target.
+Bait metrics are dangerous not because they are false.
+They are useful until they become the sole optimization goal.

 A reliable validation.md solves five tasks: